xp44mm/Notebook/F#/Working with Sequences and Tree-Structured Data.md

 - You must be careful not to eliminate truly valuable information from a domain model.
 For some applications, it may really matter if the user specified a Square or a Rectangle in the original input; for example, an editor for this data may provide different options for editing these objects.

 The domain model uses the types PointF and RectangleF from the System.Drawing namespace.
-This simplification is a design decision that should be assessed: PointF and RectangleF use 32-bit, low-precision, floating-point numbers, which may not be appropriate if you’re eventually rendering on high-precision display devices.
+This simplification is a design decision that should be assessed: PointF and RectangleF use 32-bit, low-precision, floating-point numbers, which may not be appropriate if you're eventually rendering on high-precision display devices.
 You should be wary of deciding on domain models on the basis of convenience alone, although of course this is useful during prototyping.

 The lesson here is that you should look carefully at your domain models, trimming out unnecessary nodes and unifying constructs where possible, but only so long as doing so helps you achieve your ultimate goals.

 Common operations on domain models include traversals that collect information and transformations that generate new models from old ones.
-For example, the domain model from Listing 8-1 has the property that, for nearly all purposes, the Composite nodes are irrelevant (this wouldn’t be the case if you added an extra construct, such as an Intersect node).
+For example, the domain model from Listing 8-1 has the property that, for nearly all purposes, the Composite nodes are irrelevant (this wouldn't be the case if you added an extra construct, such as an Intersect node).
 This means you can flatten to a sequence of Ellipse and Rectangle nodes:

 ```F#
 let rec flatten scene =